EpiPen mistakes

 Carrying and knowing how to use injectable adrenaline (epinephrine) correctly is an essential component of treating serious allergic reactions (anaphylaxis).
 This is a pictorial guide to common mistakes and how to avoid them... and here are 3 common mistakes that should not be made!

-The black tip contains the needle and needs to be placed against the mid-thigh.
-Holding the wrong end and injecting the thumb (blue line) is painful and not very effective ...
+The orange tip contains the needle and needs to be placed against the mid-thigh.
+Holding the wrong end and injecting the thumb is painful and not very effective ...

 This photograph is more subtle.
 The patient is pressing the white end very hard (blue line), assuming there is a "button" at the white end.
 There is not!